The page has been translated by Gen AI.

 • You can select up to 4 Security Groups in the network settings of Kubernetes Engine.

-• If you directly add a Security Group to nodes created by Kubernetes Engine on the Virtual Server service page, it may be automatically released because it is not managed by Kubernetes Engine.
+• If you directly add a Security Group to nodes created by Kubernetes Engine on the Virtual Server service page, they may be automatically detached because they are not managed by Kubernetes Engine.

 • For nodes, the Security Group must be added/managed in the network settings of the Kubernetes Engine service.